 NATIONAL DATE NUT BREAD DAY

-National Date Nut Bread Day is observed each year on December 22 and by some sources also on September 8.
+National Date Nut Bread Day on December 22nd delivers a baker’s delight to celebrate.
+Incidentally, some sources also suggest the day is celebrated on September 8th, too.

 Believed to have originated around Iraq, dates have been a staple food of the Middle East and the Indus Valley for thousands of years.
 They have been cultivated since ancient times from Mesopotamia to prehistoric Egypt, possibly as early as 4000 BCE.

-The Spaniards introduced dates into Mexico and California in 1765.
+In 1765, the Spaniards introduced dates into Mexico and California.

 Dates provide essential nutrients and are an excellent source of dietary potassium.
-In ripe dates, the sugar content is about 80% with the remainder consisting of protein, fiber and trace elements of boron, cobalt, copper, fluorine, magnesium, manganese, selenium and zinc.
+In ripe dates, the sugar content is about 80% of the fruit.
+The remainder of the date consists of protein, fiber, and trace elements of boron, cobalt, copper, fluorine, magnesium, manganese, selenium and zinc.

-Many nuts are good sources of vitamins E and B2 and are also rich in protein, folate fiber and essential minerals such as magnesium, phosphorus, potassium, copper and selenium.
+Many nuts are good sources of vitamins E and B2.
+Nuts are also rich in protein, folate fiber, and essential minerals such as magnesium, phosphorus, potassium, copper, and selenium.